calpoly-iandunn/csc371/project/TeamEvaluation.md

 I don't want any one or more students to pull most of the weight on the project and not have that reflected in your final grade.

 [Link to evaluation survey](https://goo.gl/forms/chjLuVb66kLnqY602)

+The evaluation survey is required (worth 10 points on your project grade) and must be completed by Friday of Finals Week.